Maarten14C/rbacon/cran-comments.md

 0 errors | 0 warnings | 1 notes

-As per quest, the @example for ageranges has been made faster so as to keep run times under 5 seconds.
+As per request, the @example for ageranges has been made faster so as to keep run times under 5 seconds.

 revdep checks (against dependent package rplum) were run and no issues were found.